 Although a number of investors have stated that the rate of cancellation is not as important as whether the company hits their deployment targets, this remains a key metric that solar sales managers should be concerned about.

 As the solar industry shifts into a more mature growth phase, the target audience for residential solar contractors is also evolving.
-No longer are there masses of environmentally-friendly, tech-oriented homeowners ready to embrace solar with open arms, as many of them have already jumped on board.
+No longer are their masses of environmentally-friendly, tech-oriented homeowners ready to embrace solar with open arms, as many of them have already jumped on board.
 With the early adopters tapped out, solar sales and marketing teams need to recognize that they are no longer selling to the same groups of people.

 For many large solar companies, it is evident that their sales strategies have not changed even though they are now targeting homeowners who are potentially more cost sensitive and uncertain about the benefits of rooftop solar.
 Hawaii’s Better Business Bureau noted that 2017’s number of customer complaints about high-pressure solar sales tactics have already increased by 29% nationally compared to the whole of 2016.